royby12/homebridge-switcherV2/README.md

 https://github.com/NightRang3r/Switcher-V2-Python
 You'll need to use his library first (one wat or another) to extract these parameters.

-* To get your Python Path, you'll need to figure where the Node Modules lib is located.
+* To get your Python Path, you'll need to figure out where the Node Modules lib is located.
 Execute the following command to get the path:
 ```
 echo $(npm -g ls --depth=0| head -n1)/node_modules/homebridge-switcherV2/switcherJSON.py